Cointegrated Continuous-time Linear State Space and MCARMA Models: Cointegrated MCARMA processes

-\begin{remark} If the cointegration rank is zero, i.e. $P_p=0_{d\times d}$, we have no cointegration vector and thus, the process is not cointegrated.
+\begin{remark} The assumptions in \Cref{Theorem 4.6} have the following relevance under (M4) which replaces the assumption of minimality: \begin{itemize} \item Assumption (M1) guarantees that the process is non-stationary. \item Assumption (M2) guarantees that there exist linear combinations which are stationary. \item Assumption (M3) guarantees that the process is integrated of order one and not of higher order. \item Assumption (M4) guarantees that $0$ is not a zero of $Q(z)$. \end{itemize} If the cointegration rank is zero, i.e. $P_p=0_{d\times d}$, we have no cointegration vector and thus, the process is not cointegrated.
 However, the process is integrated.
 On the other hand, if the rank of $P_p$ is equal to $d$, i.e. $P_p$ is of full rank, the process is stationary.
-This means that all eigenvalues have strictly negative real part and \emph{(a)} is satisfied.
-Additionally, \emph{(c)} is automatically satisfied, whereas \emph{(b)} is violated.
+This means that all eigenvalues have strictly negative real parts and (M1) is satisfied.
+Additionally, (M3) is automatically satisfied, whereas (M2) is violated.
 Therefore cointegration arises when the rank of $P_p$ satisfies $0<r<d$.
-Hence, it depends on the matrix $P_p$ if we have a stationary, integrated or even cointegrated MCARMA process. \end{remark}
+Hence, it depends essentially on the matrix $P_p$ if we have a stationary, integrated or even cointegrated MCARMA process. \end{remark}

-\begin{remark} There are two natural ways to define an integrated MCARMA process.
-Both ways have the property that the process remains in the class of MCARMA processes.
-This can be seen by taking a closer look to the defining differential equations. \begin{enumerate} \item The first method starts with a stationary $d$-dimensional MCARMA$(p,q)$ process $Y$.
+\begin{remark} In this subsection we described conintegrated MCARMA processes which are in particular integrated.
+However, there are further possibilities to define integrated MCARMA processes.
+We present two natural ways. \begin{enumerate} \item The first method starts with a stationary $d$-dimensional MCARMA$(p,q)$ process $Y$.
 The integrated process is defined by integration of $Y$, namely $I(t)=\int_0^tY(s)\,\dif s$.
 Assume that the process $Y$ satisfies $P(D)Y(t)=Q(D)DL(t)$ and define $P^\ast(z):=zP(z)$.
-Then the equation for the integrated process is
+Then the differential equation for the integrated process is